GegznaV/ds-projects/mental-health/README.md

 ---------------------------

 - `index.html`:
-Rendered report of the analysis.
+Rendered report of the analysis **(the main file of this project)**.
 View it via the link provided above.
-**This is the main file of this project**.

 - `mental-health.ipynb`:
 Source code of the data analysis (Jupyter notebook).

-- `functions.py`:
-Custom Python functions.

 - `data`:
 Directory for data.
 It contains SQLite database and the link to its source website.